#IWSG – Story Ideas

 Posting: The first Wednesday of every month is officially Insecure Writer’s Support Group Day.
 Post your thoughts on your own blog.
 Talk about your doubts and the fears you have conquered.
 Discuss your struggles and triumphs.
 Offer a word of encouragement for others who are struggling.
 Visit others in the group and connect with your fellow writer – aim for a dozen new people each time – and return comments.
 This group is all about connecting!

-#IWSG – Using AI
+#IWSG – Apology

 Slava Ukraini